rohinis/AccessKRE/README.md

 	   - chmod 777 TestData/*
 	   - chmod 777 TestAppDefs/*
 6. Update the list of available user in userlist.txt or rename appropriate user list to userlist.txt
+7. Update the exec location for solvers in site-config.xml ( loc : Pre-Requisites\TestAppDefs\site-config.xml )
-7. Run the following scripts  ( in the same order )
+8. Run the following scripts  ( in the same order )
 	  - configureAppDefs.sh
       - createTestData.sh